-Search Governance and Remuneration committee
+Remuneration committee

-Throughout the year ending 31 July 2018, the College's Search Governance and Remuneration committee comprised five external members of the Corporation.
+Throughout the year ending 31 July 2019, the College's Remuneration committee comprised five external members of the Corporation.
 The committee's responsibilities in relation to Remuneration are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer, other senior post-holders and the Clerk to the Corporation.

 The committee has regard to performance target goals and objectives to ensure that the senior post-holders and the Clerk to the Corporation are fairly rewarded for their individual contributions to the College's overall performance and takes account of the regional and national contexts for the remuneration of comparable posts, and the financial health of the College.
 It demonstrates through membership, constitution and actions that the pay of the senior post-holders and the clerk is proposed by a committee which has no personal interest in the outcome of its recommendations.

-Details of remuneration for the year ended 31 July 2018 are set out in the financial statements.
+The Committee has adopted the AoC Senior Postholders' Remuneration Code.
+Details of remuneration for the year ended 31 July 2019 are set out in the financial statements.